Skip to content

 Instructions

-• Combine: in a pitcher, add coffee, sweetened condensed milk, and almond extract.
+• In a pitcher, add coffee, sweetened condensed milk, and almond extract.
 Stir well.
 If desired, add ground cardamom and stir.

-• Serve: Pour into 4 glasses filled with ice.
+• Pour into 4 glasses filled with ice.
 Stir and serve immediately.

 Notes

-Feel free to use desired amount of sweetened condensed milk to taste.
-If reducing condensed milk for less sweetness, try replacing with some heavy cream or evaporated milk to retain creaminess.
+• Feel free to adjust amount of sweetened condensed milk to taste.
+If you’d like it less sweet, try replacing some of the sweetened condensed milk with heavy cream or evaporated milk to retain creaminess.

 Course: beverage, drink